smartdevicelink/sdl_evolution/proposals/XXXX-Adding-new-parameters-for-transport-switching.md

 Currently, if an Android device makes a USB connection during BT connection, the transport cannot be switched because the Head Unit (HU) cannot specify the device.
 For the HU to switch transports, it is necessary to determine whether or not they are the same device.
 Therefore, USB information and BT information are added to the device information to identify the device.

-Note: BT information is related to[SDL-280](https://github.com/smartdevicelink/sdl_evolution/issues/941).
+Note: BT information is related to [SDL-280](https://github.com/smartdevicelink/sdl_evolution/issues/941).

 ## Proposed solution